Important

-This rule checks that it is possible to exit safely from the building in case of fire or some other emergency.
-The building must have enough suitably located exit passageways that have sufficient capacity, so that exit time is not dangerously long.
+The Escape Route Analysis rule checks that it is possible to safely exit the building in case of fire or some other emergency.
+The building must have enough suitably located exit passageways that have sufficient capacity, so that the exit time is not dangerously long.
 This rule is designed to check building escape routes against building fire codes.
-Codes can be imported from Microsoft Excel sheet or manually set to the rule parameters.
+Codes can be imported from a spreadsheet or manually set in the rule parameters.

 Route: